 Despite personal tragedies later in life, including his wife's untimely death, Fargo maintained his lifelong affiliation with the storied company until his passing in 1881, more than fulfilling his duties as Wells' hand-picked successor.

-Assuming the presidency on the eve of the 1894 Midwinter Fair that celebrated San Francisco's resilient reconstruction after the 1906 earthquake, Lloyd Tevis leveraged his extensive business connections to restore Wells Fargo’s profitable stature across the Western United States through strategic partnerships and targeted acquisitions.
+Becoming the new president during the 1894 Midwinter Fair that celebrated San Francisco's reconstruction after the 1906 earthquake, Lloyd Tevis leveraged his extensive business connections to restore Wells Fargo’s profitable status.

 Tevis also positioned Wells Fargo at the vanguard of financial innovation by establishing the first independent department devoted to foreign exchange transactions as the country looked increasingly outward.